MaxMason42/Personal_Projects/README.md

 # Personal-Projects
-Various machine learning projects I'm working on over the summer.
+Various projects I'm working on over the summer.